BlueWaterTurtle/BlueWaterTurtle/README.md

 - 👋 Hi, I’m @BlueWaterTurtle
 - 👀 I’m interested in Learning
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on anything that is "beginner level"
+- 💞️ I’m looking to collaborate on anything that I can learn from
-- 📫 How to reach me...
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Apples are good for you